AdaCore/spark2014/lrm/source/introduction.rst

   is used to mean formal verification of robustness properties and formal verification of functional properties taken together.

-Data and information-flow analysis is not valid and may not be possible if the legality rules of Ada 2012 and those presented in this document are not met.
+Data and information-flow analysis is not valid and might not be possible if the legality rules of Ada 2012 and those presented in this document are not met.
-Similarly, a formal verification may not be possible if the legality rules are not met and may be unsound if data-flow errors are present.
+Similarly, a formal verification might not be possible if the legality rules are not met and may be unsound if data-flow errors are present.